-- A. Resolution signed by the Board of Commissioners, or other authorized PHA official if there is no Board of Commissioners, adopting the Annual MTW Plan Certification of Compliance - Attached, please see pages 58-61. - B. The beginning and end dates of when the Annual MTW Plan was made available for public review, the dates, locations of public hearings and total number of attendees for the draft Annual MTW Plan - Draft MTW Plan available for review beginning July 30, 2013 through August 29, 2013.
-In addition to direct outreach to KCHA's program participants and community partners as noted below, notification of draft Plan availability and the scheduled Public Hearing date were: (1) published on KCHA's website (kcha.org); (2) posted in KCHA-managed Public Housing and Project-based developments and Management offices; and (3) published in the Seattle Times, Daily Journal of Commerce and the NW Asian Weekly. - Direct mailing of the draft MTW Plan to KCHA's partner agencies and stakeholders, including identified Legal Services contacts and a meeting with interested parties on August 28, 2013 to review draft Plan components, answer questions and invite further comment and input; - Met with the Resident Advisory Councils on August 21st and September 5th to review draft Plan components, answer questions and invite further comment and input. - Public Hearing held on August 29, 2013 at the Birch Creek Family Center located in Kent, WA.
+A. Resolution signed by the Board of Commissioners, or other authorized PHA official if there is no Board of Commissioners, adopting the Annual MTW Plan Certification of Compliance

+- B. The beginning and end dates of when the Annual MTW Plan was made available for public review, the dates, locations of public hearings and total number of attendees for the draft Annual MTW Plan - ❖ Draft MTW Plan available for review beginning July 30, 2013 through August 29, 2013.
+In addition to direct outreach to KCHA's program participants and community partners as noted below, notification of draft Plan availability and the scheduled Public Hearing date were: (1) published on KCHA's website (kcha.org); (2) posted in KCHA-managed Public Housing and Project-based developments and Management offices; and (3) published in the Seattle Times, Daily Journal of Commerce and the NW Asian Weekly. - Direct mailing of the draft MTW Plan to KCHA's partner agencies and stakeholders, including identified Legal Services contacts and met with interested parties on August 28, 2013 to review draft Plan components, answer questions and invite further comment and input; - Met with the Resident Advisory Councils on August 21st and September 5th to review draft Plan components, answer questions and invite further comment and input. - Public Hearing held on August 29, 2013 at the Birch Creek Family Center located in Kent, WA.
 A total of 16 individuals were in attendance.
-Comments received during the Public Hearing, as well as those provided through additional outreach
+Comments received during the Public Hearing, as well as those provided through additional outreach efforts completed by KCHA staffs as part of the MTW Plan development process are provided at the end to of this Section.